 A student who is a graduate of a four-year high school shall not be eligible for interscholastic athletics.

 Previous Semester Record

-No student shall be allowed to compete in any athletic contest during any semester who does not have to his/her credit recorded with school representatives at least twenty (20) credit hours of work for the last semester during which he/she shall have been enrolled in grades 9-12, inclusive.
 Any athlete who did not pass five classes (7 period day) or four classes (6 period day) the previous semester will be ineligible for 60 school days.

 Current Semester Record